-China says high-level trade talks with US have resumed
+China says talks with US on trade battle have resumed

-BEIJING (AP) — China’s Commerce Ministry says high-level trade talks between Beijing and Washington have resumed.
+BEIJING (AP) — Washington and Beijing have resumed talks over their spiraling trade dispute ahead of a meeting between Presidents Xi Jinping and Donald Trump, China’s Commerce Ministry said Thursday.

-A ministry spokesman, Gao Feng, said Thursday the two sides are “maintaining close contact” following a Nov.
-1 phone call between President Xi Jinping and President Donald Trump.
+The two sides are “maintaining close contact” following a Nov.
+1 phone call between Xi and Trump, said ministry spokesman Gao Feng.
+He gave no details of the content of the talks or which officials were conducting them.

-The two sides have raised tariffs on billions of dollars of each other’s goods in a dispute over Beijing’s technology policy.
+The two governments have raised tariffs on billions of dollars of each other’s goods in a dispute over Beijing’s technology policy.

-Gao said: “High-level contacts between the two sides on economics and trade have resumed following the Nov.
-1 conversation between the Chinese and American heads of state.”
+“High-level contacts between the two sides on economics and trade have resumed following the Nov.
+1 conversation between the Chinese and American heads of state,” said Gao.
+“The work team is maintaining close contact to earnestly implement the consensus reached by the two heads of state.”

 Most Read Business Stories